Plymouth Colony: Final years

-In 1686, the entire New England region was reorganized under a single government known as the Dominion of New England; this included the colonies of Plymouth, Rhode Island, Massachusetts Bay, Connecticut, and New Hampshire.
+In 1686, the entire New England region was reorganized by the British Crown under a single government known as the Dominion of New England, incorporating the colonies of Plymouth, Rhode Island, Massachusetts Bay, Connecticut, and New Hampshire.
 In 1688, New York, West Jersey, and East Jersey were added.
-Dominion President Edmund Andros was highly unpopular, and the union did not last.
-It was dissolved after news reached Boston in April 1689 of the Glorious Revolution, and the citizens of Boston rose up and arrested Andros.
-When news of these events reached Plymouth, its magistrates reclaimed power.
+The Anglican and Dominion President Edmund Andros was highly unpopular.
+After news reached Boston in early April 1689 of the Glorious Revolution of 1688, the citizens of Boston rose up and immediately arrested Andros, regimental leaders, and Anglicans, and in Plymouth the local magistrates reclaimed power.
+The Dominion was dissolved by the end of April 1689, with colonies establishing self-government within months.
+Andros and other prisoners from the Boston revolt were sent to England in 1690 for trials, but they were all acquitted.

-The return of self-rule for Plymouth Colony was short-lived, however.
+The return of self-rule to Plymouth Colony was short-lived, however.
 A delegation of New Englanders led by Increase Mather went to England to negotiate a return of the colonial charters that had been nullified during the Dominion years.
 The situation was particularly problematic for Plymouth Colony, as it had existed without a formal charter since its founding.
 Plymouth did not get its wish for a formal charter; instead, a new charter was issued combining Plymouth Colony, Massachusetts Bay Colony, and other territories including Maine.
-The official date of the proclamation was October 17, 1691, ending the existence of Plymouth Colony, though it was not put into force until the arrival of the charter of the Province of Massachusetts Bay on May 14, 1692, carried by the new royal governor Sir William Phips.
+The official date of the proclamation was October 17, 1691, legally ending the existence of Plymouth Colony, though it was not put into force until the arrival of the new royal governor Sir William Phips inaugurated the Province of Massachusetts Bay on May 14, 1692.
 The last official meeting of the Plymouth General Court occurred on June 8, 1692.